czheo/syntax_sugar_python/README.md

 ### pipe with parallelism

-By default, pipe works with threads which is based on event loop.
+By default, pipe works with threads.

 You can have a function running in a seperate thread with pipe.
 Just put it in a `[]` or more explicitly `t[]`.
 Threads and processes are also available.